 The purpose of the EIC Continuing Education Recognition Program is to help engineering professionals identify quality providers of CEUs/PDHs and facilitate their record keeping when activities occur with various providers across Canada.
 This is increasingly important as most licensing bodies have adopted explicit professional development requirements as a licensing condition.
-Successful trainees interested in having their CEUs/PDHs centrally registered in EIC’s secure online Registry must explicitly authorize the Learning Providers to upload the training record with the EIC.
-The EIC will keep the trainee information confidential and allow each individual trainee to freely access a transcript of their recorded activity at their discretion.
+Trainees interested in having their CEUs/PDHs centrally registered in EIC’s secure online Registry must explicitly authorize the Learning Providers to upload their training records.
+The EIC keeps the trainee information confidential and allows each individual trainee to freely access a transcript of their recorded activity at their discretion.
 The trainee’s email address is used as their account’s username.